Sapphirine/202112-49-Quantifying-Correlation-between-Weather-and-Tweet-Sentiment/README.md

 ```python
 SECRET_KEY = "what you just copied"
 ```
+Once you set your secret key, you should not change it.
+Remember not to push codes with your secret key to github.

 Optionally, if you want to train the models on yourself from fresh, you also need to install Apache Airflow.
 See [here](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html#using-pypi)